Mushrooms/Toadstools: What should we do with them?

 So, what should we do with them?

-The cycle is usually short lived, they will disappear on their own as soon as they have distributed their spores and completed their life cycle.
+The cycle is usually short-lived, and mushrooms will disappear on their own as soon as they have distributed their spores and completed their life cycle.
 However, the wind will spread the spores, meaning there is a possibility that they will grow into mushrooms in the distant future.

-We wouldn’t recommend mowing the mushrooms, as this will cause the spores to spread further.
-Instead, before mowing, you could pull the mushrooms out from the base.
+If you're wondering, "how do you get rid of mushrooms in your lawn?" we wouldn’t recommend mowing the mushrooms, as this will cause the spores to spread further.
+Instead, before mowing, you could pull the mushrooms out from the base to reduce the spread.

-If you have heard that it is wise to apply a fungicide please ignore this practice, fungicides will have an impact on the fruiting bodies that are there for a short time; they will have no impact on the ones beneath the soil which can pop up overnight.
+If you have heard that applying a fungicide is a good solution, please ignore this practice.
+Fungicides will only affect the fruiting bodies that are there for a short time; they will have no impact on the ones beneath the soil, which can pop up overnight.

-Aerating your lawn can help improve drainage which will, in turn, help decrease the moisture that encourages mushrooms.
-Aeration will also help to increase the amount of oxygen that gets to the root of the grass.
-Since they like shade, trim back any nearby trees or shrubs to provide them with as much sunshine as possible.
+Aerating your lawn can help improve drainage, which in turn, will help decrease the moisture that encourages mushrooms.
+Aeration will also increase the amount of oxygen that gets to the roots of the grass.
+Since mushrooms thrive in shaded areas, trimming back any nearby trees or shrubs will allow for more sunlight and help reduce their growth.

 Sign up to annual GreenThumb treatments now and help to prevent those pesky mushrooms.
 Your lawn will thank you later!
 Click here to contact your local branch.